-This course examines the relationship between forced migration and borders across the colonial-postcolonial divide from a historical perspective.
-It situates postcolonial geographical borders in colonial constructions of race, religion, and ethnicity.
-It investigates the intersection of race and religion with colonial migration controls and how these controls configured the boundaries of the modern state.
-The course considers how decolonisation and the making of new-nation states made new refugees.
-It reviews how imperial history influenced the UN refugee regime and former colonial powers' border control and citizenship regimes.
-We assess how postcolonial borders have raced, gendered, ethnicised, and communalised citizenship.
-The course reflects on these issues conceptually, with case studies from Africa, the United States, the Middle East, the UK, and Asia.
+This course explores the relationship between forced migration and borders across the colonialpostcolonial divide from a historical perspective.
+It situates contemporary borders in colonial history.
+It investigates the intersection of race with colonial migration controls and how these controls configured the boundaries of the modern nation-state.
+We consider how colonialism aligned national populations with political borders, alongside population transfer, mass deportation, forcible denationalisation, and partition.
+Concurrently, the course considers how anti-colonial nationalisms and decolonisation led to the making of new-nation states that made new refugees.
+The course reflects on these issues conceptually, with case studies from Africa, the United States, the Middle East, and Asia.